Overview of Communication Procedures

 URI web site -- home page and other emergency site notices

-The Department of Communications and Marketing may post emergency notices to the home page.
+The Department of Communications and Marketing may post emergency notices to the home page, Facebook and Twitter.
 These notices may be linked to a page with more information about the situation.
-Related weather notices and related class/operations information is available to the University community at http://www.uri.edu/weather.
+Related weather notices and related class/operations information is available to the University community at web.uri.edu/alert.

-The Department of Communications and Marketing maintains several listservs to reach all available student, faculty and staff email addresses.
-These are URINEWS, for faculty and staff, and the URINewsLine, for students at their designated preferred email addresses.
-These listservs are maintained and configured to permit only official posts from the department.
+The Department of Communications and Marketing maintains email distribution systems to reach all available student, faculty and staff email addresses.
+These lists are maintained and configured to permit only official posts from the department.
 Approved, official emergency and other important notices of campus-wide interest are distributed to faculty, staff and students as needed.

 The University submits notices through this secure automated system.
 The data is then available in real-time to all participating radio and television stations as well as on their websites.
 The TV and radio stations broadcast this information and many have a program to send alert messages to cell phones, email addresses, or home phone numbers of individuals who "subscribe" on their websites (i.e. Channels 10, 12, 6 etc.).